jrarama/frontend-nanodegree-arcade-game/README.md

 The objective of the game is for the player to reach the water, collect many collectibles (gem, star and key) to score points, and avoid the bugs to prevent losing a life.

+### How to Run

+To run the game, you just need to open the index.html file in a browser that supports HTML5.
+You can use the latest Google Chrome or Firefox browser.

 ### Controls

 **`Arrow` Keys** -